jrbhowells/Lab2-Colour-Perception/README.md

 ### Task 13 - Map RGB image to XYZ space

-Finally, map the RGB image into the XYZ colour space with the **rgb2xyz( )** function.
+Finally, map the RGB image to the XYZ colour space with the **rgb2xyz( )** function.
 Examine what you get and comment.